aurel192/AurelsOpenAIClient/README.md

 # AurelsOpenAIClient

-**Version:** 1.1.1
+**Version:** 1.1.3

 AurelsOpenAIClient is a simple .NET library for integrating OpenAI APIs into your applications.
-It supports Chat Completion, Speech-to-Text, Text-to-Speech, and Translation.
+It supports Chat Completion, Speech-to-Text, Text-to-Speech, Translation, and Image Generation.
 You only need a valid OpenAI API key to use it.

 ---
 ## Links